+e) Based on the test detailed in iii) d) above applied to all emissions of the group under examination, the results of the Bureau’s examination for that group is favourable, after removing emissions that have failed the examination, otherwise it is unfavourable (i.e. all emissions have failed).

+iv) The output of this methodology should, at a minimum, include:

+– those resulting parameters as contained in Table A2-7;

+– the examination results for each group;

+– for those cases when some emissions successfully pass and some do not, the examination results for resulting new group that includes only those emission(s) which successfully passed the examination.

+END

 Reasons: Japan believes that the methodology to verify the pfd mask compliance for GSO A-ESIM agreed in the Resolution 169 (WRC-19) can be applied to non-GSO A-ESIM case as well, however, the aggregate interference effect from multi-A-ESIMs is necessary to be considered for the application of this methodology.

 Annex 3 to draft new Resolution [A116] (WRC-23)